GCSE and A Level examination board – Eduqas

 Do you need to achieve your grade 5 Music Theory so you can move onto higher grades on your instrument?
 Bring along your associated board Music Theory book to A9 at 12.30-12.50pm on a Monday lunchtime; Miss Bennett will mark your work and answer any questions you may have.
 The college will then enter you for the written exam when you are ready.

-Every musical needs a ‘pit orchestra’ and we have played in the last few years for college shows including Grease, The Sound of Music and High School Musical.
-Musicians need to be of a very good standard on their instrument (at least grade 6) and be confident to play their own individual parts in the group.
+Every musical needs a ‘pit orchestra’ and we have played in the last few years for college shows including Oliver, Grease, The Sound of Music and High School Musical.
+Musicians need to be of a very good standard on their instrument and be confident to play their own individual parts in the group.
 Plentiful tea and biscuits are supplied for performers!
 We are now awaiting the announcement of the musical for 2021!

 Instrumental lessons are offered in strings, woodwind, brass, voice, piano, keyboard, drum kit, voice and guitar.
 These lessons are held in curriculum time (one twenty-minute lesson per week) and are offered at the highly-competitive rate of £240 per academic year (with financial support available for students who otherwise would be unable to have instrumental lessons).
 All lessons which require an instrument to be hired out is done so within the price stated above.
 Students who have instrumental lessons in college are encouraged to join suitable ensembles when they are ready, enabling them to develop their musical skills and to make new friends.
 There is an opportunity to take an ABRSM examination within school in the Autumn and Summer term.